Azure-Samples/ms-identity-blazor-wasm/WebApp-graph-user/Call-MSGraph/README-Incremental.md

 In the second chapter, we extend our ASP.NET Core Blazor WebAssembly standalone application to call a downstream API (Microsoft Graph) to obtain more information about the signed-in user.

-This sample demonstrates an ASP.NET Core Blazor WebAssembly standalone application that authenticates users against [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js).
+This sample demonstrates an ASP.NET Core Blazor WebAssembly standalone application that authenticates users against [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) using the [Microsoft Authentication Library](https://docs.microsoft.com/azure/active-directory/develop/msal-overview).
 It then acquires an Access Token for Microsoft Graph and calls the [Microsoft Graph API](https://docs.microsoft.com/graph/overview).

 ## Scenario